New Year Brings Leadership Changes to DC-Area CRE Firms

 Goldberg joined JBG SMITH in 2018 as executive vice president, human resources and inclusion.
 Her leadership throughout the current pandemic was critical in supporting employees during challenging times, the company said.

-“This promotion reflects the extremely high regard we have for Marley’s talents and contributions to our brokerage team over the past eight years,” Allan Riorda, Lee & Associates’ principal and president, said.
+“This promotion reflects the extremely high regard we have for Marley’s talents and contributions to our brokerage team over the past eight years,” Allan Riorda, Lee & Associates’ principal and president, said in a statement.
 “She is universally respected throughout the real estate industry and business community, and brings an impeccable work ethic and high integrity to every assignment.
 Most importantly, her knowledge of the commercial real estate environment and strong relationships enable her to consistently deliver quality solutions to her clients.
 Marley has a passion for success and we consider ourselves lucky to have her on our team.”

 CBRE (CBRE) is also seeing changes to its team, promoting Robert Dean to executive vice president, based in the firm’s D.C. office.
 As part of the firm’s mid-Atlantic multifamily investment properties group, he has expanded CBRE’s platform throughout D.C., Northern Virginia, and suburban Maryland, completing transactions involving approximately 330 communities with an aggregate value exceeding $16.7 billion.